-Vaping CBD Oil vs Smoking CBD Flower – Which Should I Pick?
+Vaping CBD Oil vs. Smoking CBD Flower – Which Should I Pick?

 In our last article, we explained why inhaling CBD through vaping offers the highest bioavailability.

-This is because when inhaled, CBD goes directly to the bloodstream via the lungs, bypassing the digestive system and the 1st pass effect.
+When inhaled, CBD goes directly to the bloodstream via the lungs, bypassing the digestive system and the 1st pass effect.

 There’re two ways of inhaling CBD; vaping and smoking the CBD flower.
 Are they any different?